vanHeemstraSystems/flask-headstart/400/README.md

 The above should create a database.

-Lastly, we will have to create the test.db file in the root directory
+Lastly, we will see that the test.db file has been created in the root directory

 ```
-touch test.db
+test.db
 ```